-At the 1974 conference in Karl Marx University in Leipzig, German Democratic Republic, president Halloran reported in 1974 that membership increased steadily and that now 35 countries were represented.
+At the 1974 conference in Karl Marx University in Leipzig, German Democratic Republic, President Halloran reported in 1974 that membership increased steadily and that now 35 countries were represented.
 An effective cooperative working relationship with Unesco had been established among others for the publication of a bibliography.
 Relationships were also being explored with the ICA, the AEJ, and the International Sociological Association.
-There were active sections on Satellites Technology, Professional

-Education, Social Psuchology, International Understanding, Legal Affairs, History and Bibliography.
+There were active sections on Satellites Technology, Professional Education, Social Psychology, International Understanding, Legal Affairs, History and Bibliography.

-The 10th General Assembly that was held at the University of Leicester in 1976 stood in silence in memory of one of the Association's founding members Fernand Terrou who had passed away.
+The 10th General Assembly and the conference that was held at the University of Leicester in 1976 began with a minute of silence in memory of Fernand Terrou, a central founding member of the Association, who had passed away.
 The President reported that there were now more than 700 members from 46 countries.
 Particularly the increase of membership from the Third World was noted.
 The president also reported that the IAMCR was beginning to function as an effective NGO of Unesco.
 The General Assembly received reports from the sections on History, Law, Social Psychology, Bibliography.
 Television, Developing Countries, Professional Training and International Understanding.
-There was a lenghty discussion on the future development of sections.
+There was a lengthy discussion on the future development of sections.

-The 11th General Assembly took place at the College of Music in Warsaw, Poland in 1978.
+The next conference took place at the College of Music in Warsaw, Poland in 1978.
 Members stood in silence in respectful memory of one of the pioneers of the Association, Claude Bellanger.
 The President reported that an agreed letter previously circulated to all the International Council had been sent to Unesco's MacBride Commission.
 The Assembly confirmed the decision to apply to Unesco for the Status of NGO Category A. Following a lengthy discussion it was agreed that three new sections should be formed, Political Economy, International Communication and Communication Satellites and Technology.
-The International Council was instructed to give careful consideration at its next meeting to the question of the role and function of sections and more specifically to the programme of the new sections and the appointment of heads of sctions.
+The International Council was instructed to give careful consideration at its next meeting to the question of the role and function of sections and more specifically to the programme of the new sections and the appointment of heads of sections.